 If a student is dropped from all courses in a term resulting from a lack of attendance, then the student must provide a written appeal to remain enrolled in the school.
 The school, in its sole and absolute discretion, will either grant or deny the students appeal to remain enrolled at the school based on the reason(s) the student provides for his or her lack of attendance, the students past attendance patterns and the students past academic history at the school.
-If the appeal is granted, the student must attend within the Attendance Census Period of his or her next scheduled course and may not drop during the Add/Drop Period of his or her next scheduled course unless approved or they may be withdrawn from the school.
-If the student does not appeal to remain enrolled at the school within the applicable deadline and/or is denied his or her appeal to continue, the student will be withdrawn from the school.
+If the appeal is granted, the student must attend within the Attendance Census Period of his or her next scheduled course unless approved or they may be withdrawn from the school.
+If the student deadline and/or is denied his or her appeal to continue, the student will be withdrawn from the school.